ad-ad-ad/CHEM-5630/README.md

 # CHEM-5630
-The code is stored in a Jupyter notebook called " Motley Final".
+The code is stored in a Jupyter notebook called "Motley Final".

 The name of the project is Motley final because this set of code contains three unrelated functions.